 Cutoff

-A Benchmarker’s cutoff is a cap on the number of their solutions that can earn rewards, it is used when determining qualifiers.
-In TIG, a “cutoff” is attributed to each Benchmarker, this limits the number of their solutions which can qualify for block rewards.
-The cutoff acts as a hard defense, ensuring that Benchmarkers balance their Proof of Work, this protects the protocol against manipulation of the Pareto Frontier.
+A Benchmarker’s cutoff is a cap on the number of their bundles that can earn rewards, it is used when determining qualifiers.
+In TIG, a “cutoff” is attributed to each Benchmarker, this limits the number of their bundles which can qualify for block rewards.
+The cutoff acts as a hard defense, ensuring that Benchmarkers balance their Proof of Work, this protects the protocol against manipulation of the Frontier.

 Calculation of the Cutoff